ycdxsb/WindowsPrivilegeEscalation/README.md

 - **Exp**
   - [https://github.com/afang5472/CVE-2020-0753-and-CVE-2020-0754](https://github.com/afang5472/CVE-2020-0753-and-CVE-2020-0754) :  ![starts](https://img.shields.io/github/stars/afang5472/CVE-2020-0753-and-CVE-2020-0754.svg) ![forks](https://img.shields.io/github/forks/afang5472/CVE-2020-0753-and-CVE-2020-0754.svg)

-## CVE-2020-0708

-> A remote code execution vulnerability exists when the Windows Imaging Library improperly handles memory.To exploit this vulnerability, an attacker would first have to coerce a victim to open a specially crafted file.The security update addresses the vulnerability by correcting how the Windows Imaging Library handles memory., aka 'Windows Imaging Library Remote Code Execution Vulnerability'.

 ## CVE-2020-0683

 > An elevation of privilege vulnerability exists in the Windows Installer when MSI packages process symbolic links, aka 'Windows Installer Elevation of Privilege Vulnerability'.
 This CVE ID is unique from CVE-2020-0686.